kilowhat/kilowhat.net/_extensions/rich-embeds.md

 ## Changelog

+### Version 1.2.4 - November 27, 2022

+> **This is a security update.
+All users should upgrade as soon as possible.**

+- **Changed** Sanitize SVG files to prevent image proxy endpoint being used as part of an XSS attack.
+- **Changed** explicitly whitelist common MIME types for images instead of previous `image/*` to reduce attack vectors.
+- **Changed** limit proxy file size to 5MB to make it harder to use as part of a denial of service attack.
+- **Changed** prevent usage of proxy endpoint if image proxy feature is disabled.
+- **Changed** proxy errors now returned as images.
+Previous JSON responses weren't very useful as they always resulted in broken image tags in frontend.

+I am not aware of these issues having been actively exploited.
+I discovered them through internal review.
+The XSS was only possible by tricking a user to click a URL that points to the proxy script.

+If you are using a whitelist of trusted domains, the XSS was only possible if an attacker could upload an SVG file to one of the trusted domains.

 ### Version 1.2.3 - September 21, 2022

 - **Fixed** Check `url` index exists before deleting in migration.
 This allows re-attempting the migration if an error occurs while changing the `url` column size.